-Year of Coasts and Waters 2020
+Year of Coasts and Waters 2020/21

-Upcoming Exhibition: At the Water’s Edge 28th March – 31st October 2020
+At the Water’s Edge

-Made possible with a grant from the Weston Loan Programme with Art Fund, our temporary exhibition At the Water’s Edge brings together fossils from an animal showing some of the earliest adaptations necessary for life to move out of water and onto land.
+Made possible with a grant from the Weston Loan Programme with Art Fund, our temporary exhibition At the Water’s Edge brought together fossils of Elginerpeton pancheni.
+Elginerpeton is an animal showing some of the earliest adaptations necessary for life to move out of water and onto land.
 This important evolutionary step led to the further development of tetrapods (four-limbed creatures), including humans.
 At up to 1.5 metres long, Elginerpeton was a top predator in the Devonian ‘fish-eat-fish’ world.
-This exhibition is the first time in 375 million years that the remains of Elginerpeton will have been brought together since they were washed down the large inland river that crossed the area at the time.
+The exhibition was the first time in 375 million years that the remains of Elginerpeton had been brought together since they were washed down the large inland river that crossed the area at the time.

 Elgin Museum Recognition Collection Highlights